ThreeAmigosCoding/RecipesApp/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.2.10.

+# Authors

+Miloš Čuturić SV11/2020
+Luka Đorđević SV14/2020
+Marko Janošević SV46/2020

+# How to use

+Create an account on [spoonacular API](https://spoonacular.com/food-api).
+Find your `API key` and paste it inside configuration file.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.